-- Ricotta cheese– Aim to use a good quality and full fat ricotta cheese.
-Alternatively, you can use full fat cottage cheese.
+- Ricotta cheese– Aim to use good quality and full-fat ricotta cheese.
+Alternatively, you can use full-fat cottage cheese.

-- Cheddar cheese– Or any full flavored shredded cheese of choice.
+- Cheddar cheese– Or any fully flavored shredded cheese of choice.

 - Frozen spinach– Thawed and with its excess liquid squeezed out.